 - Appropriate student and program success metrics were not available for early UW Flexible Option communication needs.

 UW Flex early response: As noted in the Metrics content area of this website, the UW Flexible Option required new definitions and new sources of data.
 Staff could not, for example, provide data about the number of students “retained” without a definition of what it means to be “retained” in a non-term, direct assessment CBE environment.

 The disaggregated nature of the UW Flexible Option further complicated data sharing, as, for example, each institution had its own instance of the learning management system.
 In general, the information technology systems weren’t talking to each other.
 That meant staff had to contact registrars for each institutional partner to collect enrollment information.

 In addition, some business processes began manually until technology needs were clarified; the “system” then was not updated automatically on an easily accessible student records system.

 This situation hampered UW Flex leaders’ ability to have reliable measures for sharing success stories and reporting outcomes.

 UW Flex leaders invested in data collection, knowing it would pay dividends over the coming years.
 This includes through research on student success and retention published in the Journal of Competency-Based Education in 2017.

 Looking forward from 2017: UW Flexible Option data collection has advanced with metrics research (to be published in the Journal of Competency-Based Education in 2017) and with the implementation of the first components of the Student Engagement System, allowing for reliable regular reports that UW Flex senior leaders use to communicate program impacts and to inform decisions about continued development of UW Flex.
-This will include results of a post-Flex survey about program impacts, which will be pilot tested in 2017.
+This will include results of a post-Flex survey about program impacts, which was pilot tested in 2017.